VirgilSecurity/virgil-sdk-php/docs/keys.md

 echo 'Private and Public keys were successfully generated.' .
 PHP_EOL;
 ```

-### <a name="example-2"></a> Example 2: Register new user on the Keys service
+### <a name="example-2"></a> Example 2: Register a new user on Virgil's Keys Service

-> The Virgil Account will be created implicitly when the first Public Key uploaded.
+> A Virgil Account will be created implicitly when the first Public Key uploaded.
 The application can get the information about Public Keys created only for current application.
 When application uploads new Public Key and there is an Account created for another application with the same UDID, the Public Key will be implicitly attached to the existing Account instance.

 ```php
 <?php